 WELCOME TO OUR RESEARCH GROUP....

-We study the structure, dynamics, function, and natural evolution of proteins.
+Protein science and theoretical biochemistry: The structure, dynamics, function, and natural evolution of proteins.

 RECENT DISCOVERIES IN PROTEIN MISFOLDING DISEASES: